-Commercial building open to receive backdrops Sunday, Aug.
-1 from 3 PM to 5 PM.
+Agriculture Building open to receive backdrops Sunday, July 30, 2023 from 3-5 PM.
 Booths will be arranged immediately after judging.
 Premiums paid to 5 places:

-Class I \$60, \$50, \$40, \$30, \$20 Class II \$60, \$50, \$40, \$30, \$20 Class III \$100, \$80, \$60, \$40, \$20 a. quality of entered products:70% b. number of entered products:30% - Best Community Arrangement of Products, to be determined by judge on artistic arrangement of products in booth, which will be entered for competition in various sections of this department. - Best Community Artistic Theme, backdrop to be judged in booth by three judges, at least one with artistic background, who will be guided as follows: - a.
+Class I.....\$60, \$50, \$40, \$30, \$20 Class II.....\$60, \$50, \$40, \$30, \$20 Class III.....\$100, \$80, \$60, \$40, \$20 Separate entries must be made for consideration in each division.
+Three groups of prizes will be offered as follows:

+- 1..Best Community Collective, this is to be determined by the judge on the following basis: - 2...Best Community Arrangement of Products, to be determined by judge on artistic arrangement of products in booth, which will be entered for competition in various sections of this department. - 3..Best Community Artistic Theme, backdrop to be judged in booth by three judges, at least one with artistic background, who will be guided as follows:

+a.
 Material must be 100 percent plant and natural resources grown or produced locally (rocks, coal, twigs, tree bark, etc are allowable).
 All materials retain their own natural color.
-No artificial dying allowed. - b.
-The theme does NOT have to be the Fair's theme. - c.
+No artificial dying allowed.

+b.
+The theme does NOT have to be the Fair's theme.

+c.
 Artistic quality and neatness.
 It is suggested the judges use a point system as follows: 30 points for variety of materials (not necessarily the amount of seeds, but how well the seeds are used), 40 points for story told, and 30 points for artistic excellence.

-Separate entries must be made for consideration in each division.
-Three groups of prizes will be offered as follows:

-- Best Community Collective, this is to be determined by the judge on the following basis: